 The mixed wastes present at this AOC and its proximity to significant aquatic environments, represent a high risk to human health and the environment.
 Extensive field investigations in elevated levels of protection are required to determine the location and exact nature of the various waste materials.
-It is recommended that this AOC be separated from the remainder of the AOCs at Camp Lajeune and that a separate RI/FS be conducted.
+It is recommended that this AOC be separated from the remainder of the AOCs at Camp Lejeune and that a separate RI/FS be conducted.
+In an accelerated schedule for site characterization, assessment of risk(s), and selection of the preferred remedial alternative should be prepared.